mattias800/react-native-relay-facebook-neo4j-starter-kit/README.md

 * How to send props down to component through Relay.renderer
 * How to use Relay @plural annotation
 * How to do per request authentication in GraphQL requests
+* How to generate GraphQL schema and include it in Babel when compiling the app

 ## The app